gravitational/teleport/docs/4.3/trustedclusters.md

       "environment": "production"
 ```

-Now, we need to establish trust between roles "main:admin" and "east:local-admin".
+Now, we need to establish trust between roles "main:admin" and "east:admin".
 This is
 done by creating a trusted cluster [resource](admin-guide.md#resources) on "east"
 which looks like this: